MPOWER: Impact

 The findings of a July 2013 WHO report showed that 2.3 billion people – more than a third of the world’s population – are covered by at least one effective MPOWER tobacco control measure, an increase from the 1 billion covered in 2008.
 In Turkey, the MPOWER strategy had helped lead to 1.2 million fewer adult smokers in the country.

 Since the launch of the MPOWER strategy, 18 countries with almost 750 million citizens have passed 100% smoke-free laws including Brazil, Turkey and Pakistan.
 Several of the world’s largest cities have also gone smoke-free, including Mexico City, Jakarta, and China’s Harbin City.
 Additionally, 11 countries have passed graphic cigarette pack warning laws and seven countries have passed comprehensive advertising and sponsorship bans that are newly protecting 400 million and 200 million people, respectively.

 A 2013 study found that 7 out of 9 recent international human rights treaties contained at least one policy area addressed by the MPOWER strategy, including 30 different articles.

+A 2017 study found that MPOWER policies were effective to reduce smoking prevalence and cigarette consumption.
+It calculated an 'MPOWER composite score' (ranging from 6 to 29) measuring policy implementation for each country from 2007 to 2014.
+A 1-unit increase in the score reduces smoking prevalence by 0.2 percentage points among adults and a reduction of 1 pack of cigarettes of consumption per capita per year.

+A 2025 WHO report stated that 6.1 billion people worldwide were at least protected by one MPOWER measure as most countries still work to fight against tobacco.
+It is also stated that, since 2007, 155 countries have implemented at least one of the six measures at the ‘best-practice’ level.
+Four countries - Brazil, Mauritius, the Netherlands and Turkey - have achieved the full MPOWER package.
+WHO also reported that in 2025 a total of 79 countries had implemented smoke-free environments amounting to the coverage of about one-third of the world’s population and 110 countries required graphic health warnings on tobacco packaging.